Ixia

 Ixia is a genus of cormous plants native to South Africa from the family Iridaceae.
 Some of them are known as the corn lily.
 Some distinctive traits include sword-like leaves and long wiry stems with star-shaped flowers.
 It usually prefers well-drained soil.
 The popular corn lily has specific, not very intense fragrance.
 It is often visited by many insects such as bees.
 The Ixia are also used sometimes as ornamental plants.
+The genus is endemic to the Cape Provinces of western South Africa.